arkig/spream/README.md

 Stream processing is also a memory efficient approach to handling large datasets (whether it is a sequence of not).
 But in order to process existing large series datasets quickly, it is necessary to partition them by time and process them in parallel.
 This is non-trivial when order is important, and when processing depends on past (or future) values - such as moving windows.
-This library solves these problems using [scalaz.stream](https://github.com/scalaz/scalaz-stream)s and [Apache Spark](https://spark.apache.org/).
+This project solves these problems using [scalaz.stream](https://github.com/scalaz/scalaz-stream)s and [Apache Spark](https://spark.apache.org/).

 Key features: